 A group of people can behave like an organism

 His theory was really an eye-opener to me.
-A group of people gets to behave like an organism, and that reminded me of the Worker Ant Theory (we finally got to here).
+He claims a group of people gets to behave like an organism.
+That reminded me of the Worker Ant Theory (we finally got to here).
 A swarm of ants consists of a queen, a few drones, and the majority of worker ants.
-The theory says worker ants are divided to 20% of hard workers, 60% of normal workers, and 20% of lazy workers (against its name).
-Even if only hard-worker ants are picked out to make a swarm, 20% of them will become lazy soon.
+The theory says worker ants are divided to 20% of hard workers, 60% of normal workers, and 20% of lazy workers.
+Even if only hard-worker ants are picked out to make another swarm, 20% of them will become lazy soon.
 This is considered to be a rule to make a swarm resilient by keeping surplus labor for emergency.
-A swarm of ants functions as one organism rather than a group of individuals.
+Like this, a swarm of ants functions as one organism rather than a group of individuals.

 According to the Worker Ant Theory, the same thing happens in most companies.
 Only 20% of people (including me, of course, probably, maybe, hopefully) work hard.
 What about our company?
-As far as I can see, all the production staff seems to work hard.
-There are many KAIZEN boards put on the walls all over the factory.
+As far as I can see, all the production staff seem to work hard.
+For example, there are many KAIZEN boards put on the walls all over the factory.
 They always measure processing times and have regular meetings for productivity improvement.
-I gradually get worried about our resilience.
-In order to prepare for a future emergency case, I probably should be lazy.
+I gradually get worried about our resilience as an organization.
+In order to prepare for a future emergency case, we probably should be more lazy.